textanalyticsman/ansible-soa-wldt/README.md

+### Do you need support with Weblogic, Weblogic Deploy Tooling, OSB, SOA, etc?

+You can contact me here complexsystemsblog@gmail.com

 Weblogic Deploy Tooling and Ansible to create a SOA 12.2.1.4 domain
 ===================================================================
 This document explains how to use Weblogic Deploy Tooling and a set of Ansible playbooks provided in this repository to install, patch and configure an Oracle SOA domain 12.2.1.4.